barisbozkurt/AutomaticPCGclassification/README.md

 Run the code at your own risk and please cite the publication(citation to be updated upon acceptance) if you use this code in your own work.
 This repo is not aimed for distributing a well-designed code package but more for quickly sharing part of our code for readers of our manuscript who would like to learn implementation details.

-Dependencies (python packages used): numpy, spectrum, soundfile, keras, tensorflow, matplotlib, scipy, gammatone, resampy. (list of packages in the environment used for testing is available in environmentPackages.txt)
+Dependencies (python packages used): numpy, spectrum, soundfile, keras, tensorflow, matplotlib, scipy, resampy, gammatone (https://github.com/detly/gammatone). (list of packages in the environment used for testing is available in environmentPackages.txt)

 It is suggested that you create a virtual environment, install dependencies.
 Following that step, to run the experiments, activate your environment, cd to the 'scripts' folder and run in terminal:
 $python SingleRepeatedExperiment.py